How Long Can An Octopus Live

 Comprehensive Overview

 The octopus belongs to the class Cephalopoda, which also includes squids, cuttlefish, and nautiluses.
 Within this class, octopuses are further divided into various species, each with its own unique characteristics and life expectancy.
 Generally, most octopus species live between one to five years.
-However, this range can vary significantly depending on the specific species and environmental conditions.
+Still, this range can vary significantly depending on the specific species and environmental conditions.

 One of the smallest octopus species, Octopus vulgaris, commonly known as the common octopus, typically lives for about one to two years.
 In contrast, the giant Pacific octopus (Enteroctopus dofleini), one of the largest octopus species, can live up to three to five years in the wild.
 These variations underscore the diversity within the octopus family and the wide range of lifespans observed in these creatures.